 Skin cancer can be a scare for anyone who hears the news that they have it.
 Any cancer can be intimidating, but skin cancer is quickly identifiable and easily treated.
 With a proper diagnosis at the Rendon Center for Dermatology and Aesthetic Medicine, patients can rest easy knowing that the most effective methods are available for proper diagnosis, treatment, and recovery.

-Dr. Marta Rendon of the Rendon Center for Dermatology and Aesthetic Medicine is here to assist patients in and around the Boca Raton area and believes in providing patients with quality care and attention.
-She understands that Mohs Micrographic Surgery can provide better cosmetic results and a higher cure rate in many patients, so she will choose this course for patients struggling with aggressive and reoccurring cancers.
+Our team is here to assist patients in and around the Boca Raton area and believes in providing patients with quality care and attention.
+We understand that Mohs Micrographic Surgery can provide better cosmetic results and a higher cure rate in many patients, so we will choose this course for patients struggling with aggressive and reoccurring cancers.